 Types of brands using toll-free numbers

-Like 10DLC, toll-free numbers are mostly used by small businesses and mom-and-pop shops.
+Like long codes, toll-free numbers are mostly used by small businesses and mom-and-pop shops.
 Smaller companies tend to opt for toll-free numbers since they are more transactional based.

 Connect with Vibes today to learn more about using Vibes SMS aggregation services for your business.